 The rate of RTC is generally higher for monitoring and reporting violations than MCL/TT violations.
-Often the SDWIS-State records are not regularly updated to reflect when a PWS has returned to compliance for a monitoring violation.
-DDW recently resumed a limited process to correct data validation errors and update inventory records, including violations records in SDWIS-State, to ensure that the compliance status of PWS as recorded in SDWIS-State is consistent with the compliance status determined by the local DDW and LPA staff.
-DDW continues to work to improve data procedures and data systems in order to ensure timely reporting of accurate compliance information for PWS in SDWIS-State.
+Often the SDWIS-State records are not regularly updated by District/LPA staff to reflect when a PWS has returned to compliance.
+DDW has implemented a data clean-up report to correct data validation errors and update those records in SDWIS-State as needed to have an accurate compliance status.
+DDW continues to work to improve data procedures and data systems in order to ensure timely reporting of accurate compliance information for PWSs in SDWIS-State.